 Note: Students may already have names of potential mentors if they have previously been at a site for clinical; numbers 2a, 5, 6, and 7 may not be necessary if this is the case.

 - The Clinical Placement Coordinator contacts the student with potential site contacts and directs students to the Graduate Clinical Site Prerequisites web pages for students to identify any specific site prerequisites.

 - The student interviews possible site contacts to discuss TIP project ideas and identify their mentor at that site.

 - The student notifies the Clinical Placement Coordinator with the name of their mentor.

 - The Clinical Placement Coordinator (or the post-MN student's advisor) officially notifies the student, Jennifer Rathe in Student and Academic Services (firstname.lastname@example.org) and the student's Supervisory Chair with the following TIP placement information:

 - Mentor's address, phone, and e-mail

 - Office manager's name, phone, and e-mail

-- Reminder URL link for the clinical site pre-clinical requirements
+- The Clinical Placement Coordinator sends a reminder URL link for the clinical site pre-clinical requirements